alcabon/unlocked_package/README.md

         sf apex run test --test-level RunSpecifiedTests --class-names "MySalesFeatureTests,AnotherTestClass" --target-org integ-org --result-format human --synchronous
 ```

-Okay, **let's resolve that tricky part **by replacing the hardcoded package version ID with dynamic logic using sf package version list and jq.
+**Let's resolve that tricky part** by replacing the hardcoded package version ID with dynamic logic using sf package version list and jq.

 **This script assumes:**

 - The package name (e.g., "SalesFeature") is available (here, hardcoded for simplicity, but ideally passed dynamically).
 - The beta package creation step included the --branch develop flag (or dynamically ${{ github.ref_name }} if run on the develop branch push).
-jq is available on the runner.
+- jq is available on the runner.

 Here's the updated run section for the Promote Package Version(s) step in your deploy-uat.yml (or equivalent) workflow: